 COPIES OF FORTIVE'S ANNUAL REPORT, THIS PROXY STATEMENT, PROXY CARD OR VOTING INSTRUCTION FORM MAY BE OBTAINED, WITHOUT CHARGE, BY WRITING TO FORTIVE OR AT WWW.PROXYVOTE.COM.
 REQUESTS SHOULD BE SENT TO THE ATTENTION OF INVESTOR RELATIONS AT OUR CORPORATE OFFICES WHICH ARE LOCATED AT 6920 SEAWAY BLVD, EVERETT, WA 98203.

-CERTIFICATE OF AMENDMENT OF AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF FORTIVE CORPORATION

-Pursuant to Section 242 of the General Corporation Law of the State of Delaware
+CERTIFICATE OF AMENDMENT OF AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF FORTIVE CORPORATION of the General Corporation Law of the State of Delaware